 Provides an overview of the public relations function, plus an examination of the practice of public relations in business and industry, education, politics and government associations and professional societies, health care, voluntary agencies, churches and the arts.
-As needed.
-Prerequisite: JO 200 or instructor's consent.
+Winter, odd years.
+Prerequisite: JM 100, 101.